What Is a Breast Lift?

 Good candidates for augmentation mastopexy have sagging breasts that have lost fullness at the top.
 A woman who chooses to undergo an augment/mastopexy wants firm, more youthful breasts and has one or more of the following conditions:

 - Breasts that have lost shape or volume

 - Nipples or areolas pointing downward

 A woman planning to have (more) children should not undergo augmentation mastopexy because pregnancy and nursing can counteract its benefits.

 Recovery from augmentation mastopexy

 For a few days following augmentation mastopexy, patients are likely to have bruising, soreness and swelling (that may last for several weeks).
 Breasts are usually wrapped in an elastic bandage or a surgical bra for about a week; a support bra is then worn continuously for a month.
 Most patients return to work within a week.

 When you’re ready to love the way you look, look to Aron Kressel, MD.
 Call 212.772.6968 or use our convenient Request a Consultation form.
-We welcome patients from New York, Rye, Wayne, New Rochelle, Yonkers and surrounding communities.
+We welcome patients from Wayne, Upper East Side, Lenox Hill, Midtown, Midtown East and surrounding communities.